Chart Color Schemes

 Population growth drivers in Wonthaggi are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch's validation of new addresses, the population of the suburb of Wonthaggi was estimated at around 6,213 as of Feb 2026.
-This reflected an increase of 998 people since the 2021 Census, which reported a population of 5,215 people.
-The change was inferred from AreaSearch's estimation of the resident population at 5,627 following examination of the latest ERP data release by the ABS in June 2024, and an additional 290 validated new addresses since the Census date.
+The suburb of Wonthaggi's population is estimated at around 6,213 as of Feb 2026.
+This reflects an increase of 998 people since the 2021 Census, which reported a population of 5,215 people.
+The change is inferred from the resident population of 5,627 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 290 validated new addresses since the Census date.
 This level of population equates to a density ratio of 116 persons per square kilometer.
-Wonthaggi's growth rate of 19.1% since the 2021 census exceeded both the Rest of Vic.
-(8.1%) and the national average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 88.0% of overall population gains during recent periods.
+Wonthaggi's growth of 19.1% since the 2021 census exceeded the Rest of Vic.'s (8.1%) and the national average, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 88.0% of overall population gains during recent periods.
 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.

-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends predict exceptional growth, placing the suburb of Wonthaggi in the top 10 percent of national non-metropolitan areas, with an expected growth of 2,669 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 33.8% in total over the 17 years.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Exceptional growth, placing in the top 10 percent of national non-metropolitan areas, is predicted over the period with the suburb expected to grow by 2,560 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 31.8% in total over the 17 years.

 Frequently Asked Questions - Population